Vex-I/vex-i.github.io/public/posts/vim-latex-setup.md

 image: "Vimblog.png"
 ---

----
 # Vim + LaTex for rapid, Clean Notetaking
 ---
-Here's a story: You're in a 8am lecture, running on 4 hours of sleep, tired to the bones, and you forgot to bring your pen for todays quiz.
-You're screwed right?
-Well, you're in my shoes early on in the semester, and you ARE screwed.

-It was a couple of minutes into the lecture when I
-It was then when I began to wonder, just how far can typing get you?

-> ## So, i dug further.
-I found that you could type SERIOUSLY quickly, paired with the right tools.
-This guy did an excellent video demonstration on how fast it could seriously be.
-Long story short, he recomended me this blog, made by the late Gilles Castel, explaing in detail his setup and some more.
-I seriously reccomend you check his blog out.
+## 1. Background
+Here's a situation: You're taking notes for one of your Mathematics course, religiously writing down equations after equations.
+While you wrote, you missed some important points that your prof told you, and you went back to your room.
+It was only then did you realize that

+$If$ any of this sounds familiar to you, then you might want to consider switching to LaTex notetaking.

+Writing in LaTex, as many math majors would tell you, is excrutiatingly slow.

+The late Gilles Castel, explains this in Quora and, later, in his blog, going into details check his blog out.

+## 2. Overview of the Setup

 This is how my screen look for a typical session.
 I use SumatraPDF for my PDF viewer, simply for the reason that I couldn't be bothered to install
 WSL.
 Of course, if you are in a linux environment, I would reccomend Zathura or other similar PDF viewer that can be run in the terminal.